gs1/GS1_DigitalLink_Resolver_CE/README.md

 * More complete compliance with the GS1 Digital Link standard
 * Performance and security improvements
 * Rewrite of the id_web_server from PHP 7.3 to Node.JS v13.7
-* Removel of separate Digital Link Toolkit server - now integrated into id_web_server
+* Removal of separate Digital Link Toolkit server - now integrated into id_web_server
 * Removal of experimental unixtime service (unixtime downloads will be revisited at later time)

 As a result of these changes, if you are upgrading the service then you need to perform these tasks: